 Create a Simple Modal Window from Scratch with Vanilla JavaScript

-Build an accessible, reusable modal dialog using semantic HTML and a pinch of vanilla JS—focus trapping, ESC to close, labelled headings, and zero layout jank.
+Build an accessible, reusable modal dialog using semantic HTML and a bit of vanilla JavaScript — focus trapping, ESC to close, labelled headings, and zero layout jank.
+We’ll keep it lean so it scores well on Core Web Vitals and reads clean in your codebase no matter how much you iterate.

 Why Accessibility-First Modals Matter